konkerama/heart-rate-monitor/README.md

 * Show: For showing the test that has been taken
 * Save: For saving the test
 * History: For showing the history

-The test lasts for arround 8 seconds.
-The arduino onboard led blinks while the test is been taken and it stops blinking when it is finished. <br />
+The test lasts for around  8 seconds.
+The arduino onboard led blinks while the test is being  taken and it stops blinking when it is finished. <br />
 Beats per minute is also displayed.
-If bpm is bellow 60 or above 100 a warning message is displayed
+If bpm is below 60 or above 100 a warning message is displayed

 ![mainMenu](/images/MainMenu.jpg) <br />
 #### History: <br />